artsy/eigen/docs/adding_new_keys.md

 # Adding a New Key

-Keys are stored in a `.env` file, accessed through [`react-native-config`](https://github.com/luggit/react-native-config).
+Keys are stored in `.env.shared` file, accessed through [`react-native-config`](https://github.com/luggit/react-native-config).
 You need to rebuild in Xcode for changes to the file to take effect.

 On the React Native side: